 Pursuant to a three year contract that commenced on January 1, 2007 between the Union County Sheriff, Jerome Township and Millcreek Township, the sheriff provides three full-time deputies with a normal work week totaling 120 hours exclusively to Jerome and Millcreek Townships to supplement existing law enforcement coverage.
-The sheriff assumes full responsibility for hiring, training, assignment, supervision, discipline and dismissal of all assigned personnel and the Townships pay the actual cost of compensating the officers' salary, overtime, OPERS benefits, workers compensation, Medicare and medical and life insurance.
+The sheriff assumes full responsibility for hiring, training, assignment, supervision, discipline and dismissal of all assigned personnel and the Townships pay the actual cost of compensating the officers' salary, overtime, OPERS benefits, workers' compensation, Medicare and medical and life insurance.
 The Sheriff bills the Townships in quarterly installments with Jerome Township paying 75% of the cost and Millcreek Township paying 25% of the cost.
-The Township paid \$146,001 pursuant to this contract in 2007.
-The amount that was due for 2008 was \$155,935.
+The Township paid \$155,935 pursuant to this contract in 2008.
+The amount that will be due for 2009 is undetermined at this time.